mmeany/ebs-spring-boot-play/README.md

  * Have created an S3 bucket for deployment archive
 * Have added AWS public & secret key into ~/.m2/settings.xml I recommend get things working with unencrypted password to start with, had some issues with encrypted one
-* Have installed git and git flow
-* Have access to a Nexus instance, I use a Dockerised version running locally
-* Add a staging repository to Nexus

 # What have I done?